Masafi

-Overview

-Until relatively recently, with the construction of the Sharjah to Kalba road and the 'truck road' between Dibba and the 311 highway at Ras al-Khaimah, the road through Masafi was the only route from the interior to the East Coast of the UAE.
+Before the construction of the Sharjah to Kalba road and the 'truck road' between Dibba and the 311 highway at Ras al-Khaimah, the road through Masafi was the only route from the interior to the East Coast of the UAE.
 The road from the inland town of Dhaid splits at Masafi, leading to Dibba to the north and Fujairah City to the south.
+The road connecting Masafi, Fujairah and Dibba was constructed in the 1960s by the Trucial Oman Scouts.

+History

+A number of excavations point to Bronze Age habitation in Masafi, as well as a thriving Iron Age settlement with a sophisticated system of irrigation and water resource management, which appears to have been abandoned during the Iron Age III period at approximately 600 BCE.

+There is evidence of ritual and community development during the Iron Age at Masafi, as well as of a snake cult which is also seen in many other Iron Age settlements across the UAE, including Saruq Al Hadid, Muweilah, nearby Bithnah, Ed-Dur, Tell Abraq, Rumailah and Qusais.

-A number of excavations point to Bronze Age habitation in Masafi, which has a recently restored (2012) stone and adobe fort, smaller but architecturally similar to the nearby Al Bithnah Fort, also restored as part of the same project.
+Masafi has a recently restored (2012) stone and adobe fort, smaller but architecturally similar to the nearby Al Bithnah Fort, also restored as part of the same project.
 The fort encloses an exceptional example of a falaj, an underground waterway constructed to channel water from the mountains to the oasis towns of the interior.

 At the turn of the 20th century, Masafi was a village of some 50 houses, with the villagers being split between the Sharqiyin and Mazari tribes, with some 30 cattle, 350 sheep and 5,000 date palms.

 Masafi was the site of a rough airstrip used by the Trucial Oman Scouts.

 Climate

 Water bottling

 Masafi is a branded producer of bottled water, juices and other consumer goods such as tissue paper.
-The company's 250,000 m² bottling plant is located in the northern part of the town, part of Ras Al Khaimah.
+The company's 250,000 m2 bottling plant is located in the northern part of the town, part of Ras Al Khaimah.
 Capable of producing 90,000 bottles an hour, the plant produced, until 2017, the only bottled water in the UAE labelled as mineral water, changing its branding to identify as 'Deep Earth Water'.

 In 1980, the company was the sponsor of the first Masafi Car Rally, a popular annual event no longer held.